thomasp05/Improved-Robustness-with-ECOC/README.md

-# Improved Robustness Against Adaptive Attacks with Ensembles and Error-Correcting Output Codes
+# Source code for the article "Improved Robustness Against Adaptive Attacks with Ensembles and Error-Correcting Output Codes"

 ## List of important files: